 Springtime brings forth a fresh new crop of vegetables to brighten up plates and palates.
 I'm especially excited about adding tender asparagus, baby potatoes, first-crop artichokes, eensy carrots, baby beets, spring radishes, and crisp snap peas to favorite sheet pan dinners for one-pan meals that are easy to make and clean up.
-Here are five of the season's best sheet pan dinners just in time for spring.
+Here are five of the season's best sheet pan dinners just in time for spring, complete with helpful prep and cooking tips.

 Salmon is so simple to prepare, and this recipe is no exception.
 To add both color and flavor, toss tender spring asparagus and cherry tomatoes in a bit of oil, salt, and pepper and bake right alongside the salmon.
 During the last ten minutes of baking, toss a few sugar snap peas onto the pan, as well.